fnagel/t3extblog/Documentation/Introduction/Index.rst

 Currently implemented features:

+**General**

-* Blog systems with comments, categories and tags
+* Blog system with posts, categories, tags, comments and subscriptions
 * Use all TYPO3 content elements within your blog posts
+* BE Module with dashboard and lists for posts, comments and subscriptions
-* Views: list, detail, latest, categories, archive, latest comments (each is a FE plugin)
+* Views: list, detail, latest, categories, archive, latest posts and comments (each is a FE plugin)
 * Filter posts by category, tag or author
-* Fields for preview text and image
+* Fields for preview text and image in list view
+* RSS feed for posts
+* Preview of hidden posts (drafts)
+* Multi language support
+* Link validator support
+* Speaking URLs support
+* Sitemap support

+**Comments and subscriptions**

 * Subscriptions for new comments and new blog posts
 * Wordpress like subscription manager (manage all subscriptions from a dashboard)
 * Opt-In mails for subscriptions with configurable expiration date
 * Configurable spam check: "I am human" checkbox, honeypot, cookie and user agent
 * Auto close comments functionality
 * Allow some HTML tags in comment message
-* RSS feed for posts
-* BE Module with dashboard and lists for posts, comments and subscriptions
-* Default HTML markup matches Twitter Bootstrap 3.x
+* GDPR / DSGVO checkboxes
 * Reasonable email sending, even when you accept comments in BE (extension module AND default list module, using TCEMAIN hooks)
 * Send HTML and / or text emails

-* Preview of hidden posts (drafts)
+**Developer related**

 * Reasonable cache handling (using cache tags)
-* Supports migration (of EXT:t3blog) and is tested in TYPO3 7.x and 8.x
-* Multi language support
-* Link validator support
+* Default HTML markup matches Twitter Bootstrap 3.x
 * Using Pootle translation server (translation.typo3.org)
+* Using interfaces and signal / slot for easy extending
+* Supports migration (of EXT:t3blog) and is tested in TYPO3 6-9
 * A few unit tests
-* Using interfaces and signal / slot for easy extending

 .. tip::